mine-cetinkaya-rundel/citizenstatistician/README.md

 You can also add new posts with the **New Post** Addin.

+This repository is set up such that when you push to the master branch the website is re-deployed automatically with Netlify.
+So you don't want to push to master before you're ready for your post to go live.
+Below are two workflows for working with this structure:

+1. (Recommended) Create a new branch before adding a new post.
+While writing the post view it locally with `blogdown::build_site()`.
+When you're done, create a pull request to the master branch and merge your changes.
+Once you merge, the blog will rebuild and your changes will go live.

+2. Add a new post in the master branch, and while writing the post only view it locally with `blogdown::build_site()` and make sure to never push your changes.
+When you're done, push your changes to the master branch, and Netlify will rebuild the site and publish your changes.
+Note that this approach is less recommended as it's natural to forget to not push your changes while writing your post.
+Of course, this is not the end of the world, it just means temporarily an incomplete post will be online.
+If this happens, you can either roll back your changes, or quickly finish your post and republish.

 ##  Acknowledgements

 - This README is heavily based on the README of the R Views blog.